-Leading Republican presidential candidate Mitt Romney has tapped Blackwater executive Cofer Black as a senior campaign advisor.
-Romney has called for a doubling of the US prison camp at Guantanamo.
+Leading Republican presidential candidate Mitt Romney has tapped Blackwater executive Cofer Black as a senior campaign adviser.
+Romney has called for a doubling of the U.S. prison camp at Guantanamo.
 Black–who has been vice chairman at Blackwater for two years–was director of the CIA Counterterrorism Center during 9/11 and led the agency’s hunt for Osama bin Laden. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.